stephenlb/iot-thermostat-pubnub-notes/readme.md

  - `devices.deviceUniqueID.ping`     - ping device channel, causing the LED to blink
  - `devices.deviceUniqueID.stats`    - device emits periodic stats to this channel ( used for AI/ML Function )
  - `devices.deviceUniqueID.log`      - device emits logs on this channel ( accessible for debugging and mobile app )
- - `devices.deviceUniqueID.state`    - last state of the device to resume after reboot
  - `devices.deviceUniqueID.insights` - AI/ML insights channel
  - `devices.deviceUniqueID.anomaly`  - AI/ML anomaly notification
- - `brodcast.*`                      - subscribe to all broadcast signals on device

  - `brodcast.notification`           - displays a message on the mobile app and the IoT Thermostat UI
  - `brodcast.softwareUpdate`         - issue software upgrade command to device
  - `brodcast.reboot`                 - issue reboot command to all devices